zakwanzambri/funlibs/README.md

 - Email reminders for upcoming due dates
 - Backup and restore the SQLite database
 - Multi-language interface (English and Indonesian)
+- QR code scanning for ISBN on book forms

 ## Requirements